 Did you know that you don't need to be a Scouter to volunteer with Scouts?
 We need Parent Helpers regularly to support local Groups in various ways.

 Scouting is a family activity.
 Parents sharing the experiences their child has through Scouting brings families closer together.
-If you are a parent of a child in Scouts there are a variety of ways to share in these experiences without becoming a Scouter.
+If you are a parent of a child in Scouts there is a variety of ways to share in these experiences without becoming a Scouter.

 Check out some Parent Helper opportunities below then connect with your child’s Scouter to see what needs you could fill!